Life Bureau Filing Guidance Note

 - The filing must include a certification from an authorized officer of the insurer that the insurer has not made any changes to the previously approved forms other than removing/revising the Defense of Marriage Act disclosure or revising default distribution options to treat all spouses equally under the contract or certificate.

-For questions about this filing guidance please contact Peter Dumar, Supervising Insurance Attorney, at (518) 474-4552 or by email.
+For questions about this filing guidance please contact Peter Dumar, Jr., Chief Insurance Attorney, at (518) 474-4552 or by email.